Search String

 On a tech-graphics and mechanics level, PoR could easily have been made three years earlier.
 As it pertains to game-mechanics, graphics and presentation, there was never anything advanced about the Gold Box engine, which is overrated by those who wear one-inch-thick poindexter nostalgia goggles.

-That said, Pool of Radiance is a decent cRPG that crammed a lot of content into its diskettes.
+That said, Pool of Radiance is a good cRPG that crammed a lot of content into its diskettes.
 It is also a charming and classic cRPG.
 It is just a pity SSI decided to present PoR in a flip-screen / dimetric combo instead of isometric-only, which is King.
 In fact, it is a tragedy for the cRPG genre.

-The poor design decisions that were made for Pool of Radiance would affect no fewer than 20 subsequent cRPGs that sold well (Gold Box and its derivatives), which resulted in cRPGs being the worst of classic genre until the advent of Fallout in 1997.
+The poor design decisions that were made for Pool of Radiance would effect no fewer than 20 subsequent cRPGs that sold well (Gold Box and its derivatives), which resulted in cRPGs being the worst of classic genre until the advent of Fallout in 1997.
 And while I would not go as far as to say that that constitutes a decade down the drain, the SSI Gold Box cRPGs should have been a lot better than they were.
 That PoR remained the best Gold Box-era game even after seven years of spam-releases based on its engine -- that says it all.

 In short, the Gold Box games should not have featured flip-screen exploration, they should not have employed dimetric perspective -- they should have been isometric cRPGs through and through.